Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios: Channel Reciprocity and Temporal Dependency Aided Slot-Level Channel Extrapolation

 \subsubsection{Spatial-Frequency Sampling Embedding}

 Due to the large number of antennas and subcarriers, the downlink channels' spatial and frequency domain representation must be compressed to reduce the computational complexity of downlink channel extrapolation.
-Therefore, we propose the spatial-frequency sampling embedding layer.
+Therefore, resorting to spatial and frequency correlations of wireless channels, we propose the spatial-frequency sampling embedding layer that can reduce the spatial and frequency dimensions of high-dimensional CSI matrices, thereby reducing the computational complexity.
 The spatial-frequency sampling embedding layer consists of one rearrangement operation, two LN operations, and one linear layer, as Fig. \ref{DCE} (a) shows.
 The rearrangement operation splits the $N_T$ transmit antennas and $N_c$ subcarriers into $N_1$ transmit antenna groups and $N_2$ subcarrier groups, respectively.
 Each transmit antenna group has $\frac{N_T}{N_1}$ antennas and each subcarrier group has $\frac{N_c}{N_2}$ subcarriers.
 Note that since the number of UE antennas, i.e., $N_R$, is generally small, it is not necessary to further split UE antennas.
 Specifically, the rearrangement operation rearranges the sample dimension (known as the batch size $N_b$), $N_1$, and $N_2$ together to form a new sample dimension, and consequently reforms a representation dimension of length $2 \times N_R \times \frac{N_T}{N_1} \times \frac{N_c}{N_2}$.
 Then, the dimension of the reformed representation is normalized by the first LN operation.
 Following that, the dimension is further projected to an embedding dimension $d_{emb}$ by the linear layer and normalized by the second LN operation.
 Straightforwardly, the spatial-frequency sampling embedding layer samples the spatial and frequency domain representation of downlink channels with a spatial sampling factor $N_1$ and a frequency sampling factor $N_2$ to reduce the representation dimension by resorting to the spatial and frequency correlations of downlink channels.
 Meanwhile, the $N_1$ sampled transmit antenna groups and $N_2$ sampled subcarrier groups are combined to facilitate model training.
 It is worth noting that after the generative Transformers, the inverse spatial-frequency sampling embedding layer is applied to transform the sampled representation dimension back to the original spatial and frequency domain representation.
 In the inverse spatial-frequency sampling embedding layer, all layers and operations are placed and operated in the inverse direction to the spatial-frequency sampling embedding layer, as Fig. \ref{DCE} (b) shows.